sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-20-euroscipy2010-keynote-1.md

 with parameters, vizualize outcomes from day one.
 This is the future of science education.

-Undergrads math courses were recently redesigned at University of Oslo.
+Undergrads mathematics and mathematical modeling courses were recently redesigned at University of Oslo.
-The current, revamped cursus is outlined as follows:

-First semester:
-- calculus
-- numerical calculus
-- scientific computer programming with python

-Second semester:
-- vector calculus with numerics
-- lienar algrebra
-- mechanics with simulation

-Third semester:
-- more calculus and algebra
-- scientific courses with simulation
+The current, revamped cursus includes calculus, numerical calculus, scientific programming using python, vector calculus and linear algebra, mechanics with simulation.

 There is a very strong focus on experimentation.
 An example of first year project is the numerical simulation of a pendulum with friction.
 This is fairly advanced material that wasn't covered by previous undergrad courses.
 This approach was really well received by the students.